 In a 2014 study by LinkedIn, 45% of employers admitted checking out prospective employees on social media — and 1 in 3 admitted rejecting a candidate based on what they found.
-Yet in a landscape where job seekers already have to contend with background screens, drug tests, credit checks, and verification of employment history, education, and income, for many recent law school graduates the addition of a so-called “ideological screen” is no deal-breaker.
+Yet in a landscape where job seekers already have to contend with a free criminal background check or drug tests, credit checks, and verification of employment history, education, and income, for many recent law school graduates the addition of a so-called “ideological screen” is no deal-breaker.

 From a job candidate’s perspective, there are obvious drawbacks to having a potential boss rooting around in old (or not-so-old) pictures of partying or other behavior that might paint a less-than-appealing image.
 But Class of 2017 law school grads don’t object, according to a new Kaplan Bar Review survey of over 700 aspiring attorneys: 78% think it’s “fair game” for prospective employers in the legal industry to visit job applicants’ social networking profiles like Facebook, Twitter, and Instagram to help them make hiring decisions.

 “Our survey finds that tomorrow’s lawyers are not only fine with prospective employers and state bar examiners looking at their social media trails, but it many cases think it’s a good idea because it may be necessary to protect the legal professional and individual legal practices,” says Tammi Rice, vice president, Kaplan Bar Review, in a news release announcing the poll findings.

 ‘WHEN YOU REPRESENT YOUR COMPANY … YOU HAVE A HIGHER LEVEL TO UPHOLD’